“Three musicians”. Pablo Picasso, 1921.

 Those three seem both to be bounded or determined by each other, and yet in themselves to be unbounded or infinite.
 But in bodily things down here one is not as much as three are together, and two things are something more than one thing; while in the supreme Trinity one is as much as three are together, and two are not more than one, and in themselves they are infinite.
 (VI.
 12)

-Yet, in quantum physics two can be one.
+Yet, in quantum physics, not only can two be one but also three can be one.
 When pairs of particles interact, quantum entanglement may occur.
 In consequence, the quantum state of either particle can no longer be described independently of the other, even when they are separated by a large distance.
 If either particle changes state, the other one does too, even if they are light-years apart.
 No signal goes between them.
 This occurs because the two particles belong to one and the same quantum system.
 So this is a case where two is one.
+Scientist have also created entangled states of three photons (cf. ScienceDaily, 2019).

 Another example is the wave-particle duality of light.
 Light can be described either as a shower of photons or as a wave propagating through space.
 Although these two descriptions are conflicting, they nevertheless make up one phenomenon, namely that of light.
 This is according to the principle of (binary) complementarity.
 Importantly, Plotnitsky remarks that “complementary relationships may be extended into triple or more multiple configurations” (1994, p.
 75).